UPPER SCHOOL

 SENIOR SERVICE PROJECTS

 All twelfth graders conceive, design, prepare, and complete service projects during the second semester.
 Students may work individually or in groups of four or fewer.
-Students are encouraged to be independent and make this opportunity personal, worthwhile, and representative of the student’s total North Shore experience.
+Students are encouraged to be independent and make this opportunity personal, worthwhile, and representative of the student's total North Shore experience.
 We hope each student will learn more about serving a larger community and learning something about themself.
+Twelfth grades who participate must have completed all other graduation requirements.
+In addition, they must meet all other school obligations while on their service project, such as athletics, yearbook, student government, etc. Students should be engaged in their project for at least six hours daily for the designated two-week period in May.